|

 Once the student has logged into Blackboard, access

 this class.
-If you cannot access the course, you are not correctly registered
+If you cannot access the course,

 for this class.
 Again, you must have an ONID account in order to access your